EXIT 89

 The solids accumulate slowly or quickly, depending how much use the system gets.
 When the tank reaches capacity, it needs to be pumped out by a septic truck — or “hauler” — and taken to a treatment facility.
 The bulk of household and business waste is the effluent, which drains from the tank through a strategically placed perforated pipe and is then released into an underground area of the property designated as a “leach field,” where it seeps into the ground.

 An average of 780,000 gallons of wastewater are released into the ground in Orleans every day.
 That’s a lot of wastewater for our sandy soil to absorb!
 And no matter where a septic system or cesspool is located, the laws of gravity and fluid dynamics ensure that some nitrogen (which causes problems in saltwater), phosphorus (which causes problems in freshwater), or other contaminants will find their way to a body of water — a wetland, pond, lake or stream, and ultimately the coast.
+In 2007, the Commonwealth banned the sale of household cleaning products that contain more than trace limits of phosphorus.
+But commercial and agricultural products containing phosphorus are still allowed.

 “We live on a sandbar,” George Meservey, Orleans’ longtime Director of Planning and Community Development, likes to say, ”and every single thing that goes into the ground or down a drain will show up somewhere.”